 You are experiencing an insatiable need for change

-Suddenly, I began to crave change, like it was my drug of choice.
+Suddenly, I craved change, like it was my drug of choice.
 I wanted to lose weight, cut my hair, buy new clothes, start walking around the lake, and I wanted to write.

-I wanted to change so many things at one time, and it was too overwhelming.
+The desire to change so many things at one time was overwhelming.
 I didn’t realize until I started incorporating a daily practice (that promoted a healthy environment for self-reflection), and started writing, that what I genuinely wanted was to change the course of my life.

 The concept of joy feels elusive